agraef/raptor7/README.md

 You'll need a recent Launchpad version.
 The present implementation should work with all Launchpads in Novation's current lineup, which at the time of this writing encompasses the Launchpad Pro and Mini (MK3), as well as the Launchpad X. The driver checks at startup which Launchpad model(s) you have connected and prints some information in the Pd console about the devices it recognized, and also warns you about unsupported Launchpad models.

 A custom MIDI map is included, see *data/launchpad.map*.
 Please check the comments in that file to find out more about Raptor's Launchpad implementation.
 Also, there's a little cheat sheet to help you get familiar with the most important fader and pad assignments, see [doc/raptor7-cheatsheet.pdf][].
-This will also be useful in conjunction with the Novation Launch Control XL and AKAI MIDIMIX controllers, see below, because the Launchpad driver uses basically the same layout of buttons and faders/knobs.
+This will also be useful in conjunction with the Novation Launchkey, Novation Launch Control XL, and AKAI MIDIMIX controllers, see below, which use basically the same layout of buttons and faders/knobs.

 **IMPORTANT:** In contrast to the other controllers, this device needs to be connected to its own MIDI port, port 3 or 4, on *both* input and output, as the communication protocol is rather complicated and involves a lot of messages going back and forth between Pd and the device.

 Raptor reserves both ports 3 and 4 for use with the Launchpad, so that you can connect two different devices at the same time and have them work nicely together.
 This is necessary since the Launchpad driver needs to maintain a certain amount of state information about each device.
 It is possible to connect two or more devices *of the same model* to the same port, however, and have them operate in lockstep.
 This might actually come in handy if you have lots of spare Launchpads lying around, e.g., in different locations on stage or in the studio.
 But different models must *always* be connected to different ports.
 That's because there are some variations (or outright incompatibilities) of Novation's MIDI protocol for different models that the driver needs to accommodate.
 The driver will warn you at startup if it detects any such conflicts.
 In this case the conflicting models will have their session mode disabled, but you can still use them as standard MIDI controllers, e.g., for MIDI note and CC input.

+#### Novation Launchkey

+The [Novation Launchkey][] is Novation's keyboard controller which combines a standard MIDI keyboard with eight encoders and a reduced Launchpad-like 2x8 grid of pads.
+The driver requires that you connect both the first port (the "MIDI" port) of the Launchkey to Pd's first MIDI input for the keyboard input, and the second port (the "DAW" port) to Pd's second MIDI port on both input and output for the Launchpad-like functionality.

+The accompanying MIDI map in data/launchkey.map has bindings for both session and standalone mode, so you can also use the Launchkey as a standard MIDI keyboard with drum pads if you disable the driver in the `config` patch, or disconnect Launchkey's DAW port from Pd.
+In session mode, the Launchkey functions pretty much like a little Launchpad with mappable pads, drum grid, and knobs for controlling the usual four banks of Raptor controls; please check the map file for details.

+To these ends, the Launchkey can be switched into various different modes by pressing the Shift key together with one of the pads (Session, Drum, Volume, Pan, Send A+B); by default, the device starts up with the Session and Pan modes activated.
+The transport buttons also work as expected, and you can select Raptor instances and switch presets with the arrow buttons like on the Launchpad.

+You'll need one of the latest Launchkey devices (MK3 at the time of this writing).
+So far, we have only been able to test the driver with the Launchkey Mini MK3, so that device is known to work.
+Support for the bigger Launchkey controllers is planned, however, and if you own one of these then you should already be able to give it a go (but expect some bugs).

 #### Novation Launch Control XL